seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - ordering a list of features from least to most important (political issues, product characteristics...)
 - classifying statements or single terms based on how "relevant" they are on a given dimension

+In the last few years, researchers using machine learning have realized that Best-Worst scaling (BWS) could be very useful to label datasets.
+I am confident this use case for BWS will expand.

 I am developing a free web app to run BWS tasks.
-Read further or jump to the bottom of this page if you that would interest you as a task designer!
+Read further or jump to the bottom of this page if you'd like a contact point and start a discussion!

 ## Advantages of Best-Worst Scaling